 Usually results in noisy and heavy breathing alongside a runny and stuffy nose.
-In addition, infants may commonly experience blockage in their nasal cavity (called nasal congestion).
+In addition, infants may commonly experience blockage in their nasal cavities (called nasal congestion).
 Different symptoms depend on the location of the congestion.

 Nasal congestion is more likely, and the children mainly act, play, and normally feed so, the baby is likely fine, and there is no cause for alarm.

 Causes of cough and chest congestion in babies

 Many factors are responsible for this phenomenon in babies, including bacteria, viruses, inhalation of cigarette smoke, pollutants in the air they breathe, weather changes, deviated septum allergies, and so many other irritants.

 Also, babies are more likely to get nasal congestion than other children because their nasal passages are airways are miniature, and they are not yet mature.

-Chest congestions that are more severe and occur deep in the babies chest may have more severe and life-threatening causes such as
+Chest congestions that are more severe and occur deep in the baby’s chest may have more severe and life-threatening causes such as:

 - Cystic fibrosis

 - Another common cause is bronchitis which occurs when the child’s airways to their lungs become inflamed, and they start producing mucus.
 As a result, when airways known as the bronchi are filled with mucus, the child will naturally cough to break it up and remove it.

-- Bronchiolitis, which is usually caused by a respiratory syncytial virus (RSV).
-It occurs when the smaller airways called bronchioles to constrict and make breathing more difficult.
+- Bronchiolitis is usually caused by a respiratory syncytial virus (RSV).
+It occurs when the smaller airways called bronchioles constrict and make breathing more difficult.

 - Transient tachypnea typically occurs in the first day or two after birth.

-Premature babies are more likely to experience more chest or nasal congestion than full-term babies.
+Premature babies are more likely to experience chest or nasal congestion than full-term babies.

 Symptoms Of Congestion

-If the baby is experiencing a runny nose or has mucus in their nose, it likely results from congestion.
+If the baby is experiencing a runny nose or has mucus in the nose, it likely results from congestion.
 Nasal congestion is usually the most common of them all, a baby can sound congested in their nasal cavity, such as when they inhale dry air without being sick.